 The rich, earthy hues of fall provide a nice transition from the light, lively rainbow of pastels that marks summertime and the imminent (ominous) cold — maybe wet and windy — gray winter.
 As the outside temperatures begin to drop, the deep yellows, russets, reds and maroons of the changing leaves provide warmth and brightness to this fleeting season.
-Before the leaves are all gone, take note of ...
+Before the leaves are all gone, take note ...

 The searing heat of summer not only makes gardening less than pleasant, but it can be damaging to newly planted or otherwise delicate plants.
 The early fall cooling temperatures make this an ideal time for most gardening tasks.
 The spring soil is usually quite wet from the winter moisture and spring showers.
-Planting in the wet spring can cause plant rot, and tramping around in the wet soil ...
+Planting in the wet spring can cause plant rot, and tramping around in the wet ...

 There is never enough time to do all of the gardening chores needed to ensure a truly healthy and productive garden.
 So, we must pick and choose.
 There are certain fall tasks that should take priority, and you should focus on those first.

 Plant Clean Up.
-Key to promoting your garden’s health is removal of plant debris that shows signs of fungus or ...
+Key to promoting your garden’s health is removal of plant debris that shows signs of fungus ...